borisding/universsr-installer/README.md

 ## Usage

-i) Install universsr installer globally
+Install universsr installer globally

 ```
 npm i universsr-installer -g
 ```

-ii) Example: To create new `my-project` at your current working directory:
+For example: to create new `my-project` at your current working directory:

 ```
 universsr new my-project
 ```

-* universsr boilerplate will be downloaded and extracted into `my-project` project directory.
+universsr boilerplate will be downloaded and extracted into `my-project` project directory.

-## Options & Usage
+## Options & Commands

 ```
 Usage: index new [options] <project>